 Energy is absolutely vital to the defense of our country, to the strength of our economy, and to the quality of our lives.
 Two years ago I proposed to the Congress the first comprehensive national energy policy.
-It was a specific program to end, by increases, and mobilize U.S. technology and resources to supply a significant share of the free world's energy needs after 1985.
+It was a specific program to end, by 1985, our vulnerability to embargo, blockade, or arbitrary price increases, and mobilize U.S. technology and resources to supply a significant share of the free world's energy needs after 1985.